gersonjferreira/fake-chroma-key/README.md

 ## To do

 The code works well for me as it is.
-But it would be great if we could improve it and rewrite as a C library to be integrated into [webcamoid](https://webcamoid.github.io/), or as an [OBS Studio](https://obsproject.com/) plugin.
+But it would be great if we could improve it by:

+- rewrite as a C library to be integrated into [webcamoid](https://webcamoid.github.io/), or as an [OBS Studio](https://obsproject.com/) plugin.
+- organize it as a proper python library and cythonize it.
+- replace with ffmpeg pipe with a better approach to stream to the virtual device using v4l2 directly.

+# Acknowledgements

+I would like to thank all involved in the discussion at the [webcamoid github forum](https://github.com/webcamoid/webcamoid/issues/250) for the suggestions.
+As discussed there, there's a much better code beeing developed: https://grail.cs.washington.edu/projects/background-matting/, but while it is not finished, I'll use mine ;-)